RichardLee02/HypeBeast/README.md

 **Who Will Use It?**

-As the street wear market is growing exponentially and more people are getting involved in reselling, **HypeBeast** will provide resellers a way to keep track of their items in a collection.
+As the streetwear market is growing exponentially and more people are getting involved in reselling, **HypeBeast** will provide resellers a way to keep track of their items in a collection.
 Rather than keeping record of their pieces by visual, **HypeBeast** is a simple application that enables people to keep a digital record of their inventory.

 **Why Is This Project Of Interest To You?**

-As a street wear collector and reseller myself, the most irritating thing is losing track of my collection.
+As a streetwear collector and reseller myself, the most irritating thing is losing track of my collection.
 However, with **HypeBeast**, it provides a way of recording all of my pieces - I will be able to have a list of clothing/shoes with information including its brand, model, size, and many more.